+It’s one of the most intangible pieces of direction we get as voice actors: energy.
 What does it mean?
-Where does it come from….and how do we know if we have correctly judged the buyer’s meaning?
-More importantly, how do we inject energy into the reads that demand it?
+Where does it come from, and how do we know if we have correctly judged the buyer’s meaning?
+More importantly, how do we add energy into reads that demand it?

 When I see the word ‘energy’ offered as a direction point, it tells me that the buyer is looking for someone who is engaged with the copy.
-One of the great challenges we face as voice actors is connecting with copy that is often boring or full of promotional hype.
+One of the great challenges we face as voice actors are connecting with copy that is often boring or full of promotional hype.
 Even the most conversational and authentic commercials usually end up with some sort of pitch along the way.
-It’s what we do, and even the best actors among us can struggle to stay motivated when we are faced with price points and hyped up adjectives.
+It’s what we do, and even the best actors among us can struggle to stay motivated when we are faced with price points and hyped-up adjectives.

 A frequent mistake that I see talent make is equating volume with energy.
 I’ve directed many sessions where I have asked for more energy, only to wind up being shouted at.
 NO ONE LIKES SHOUTING!
 Be careful not to misinterpret a request for more energy as a request for loudness.
 They are not the same thing.
 Moreover, that fancy mic that you and your audio guru of choice have perfectly dialed in is going to pick you up just fine….there’s no need to get aggressive.
 The mic is not impressed.

 What’s the right way to do energy?
 Two elements that will help make your reads more authentically energetic are pacing, and most importantly, smile.
-Pacing requires care, because if it becomes too fast it just sounds rushed, but if you are being directed to be more energetic, try kicking the pace up ten or fifteen percent.
+Pacing requires care because if it becomes too fast it just sounds rushed, but if you are being directed to be more energetic, try kicking the pace up ten or fifteen percent.
 Then, if appropriate given the content, add some genuine smile.
-Be careful not to go overboard and become saccharine, but well-judged smile will add real energy to your delivery as your body loosens up and you start to have more fun.
-Physicality always adds energy to reads, and smiling is just another element of a physical delivery.
+Be careful not to go overboard and become saccharine, but a well-judged smile will add real energy to your delivery as your body loosens up and you start to have more fun.
+Physicality always adds energy to reads, and smiling is just another element of physical delivery.

 Looking to add energy?
-Add smile and a little tempo, and don’t use volume or inflection as crutches, and you’ll be on the right track.
+Add a smile and a little tempo, and don’t use volume or inflection as crutches, and you’ll be on the right track.